measses/TokiCheck/CONTRIBUTING.md

-# Contributing to TOKİCheck
+# Contributing to Sosyal Konut App

-First off, thank you for considering contributing to TOKİCheck!
-It's people like you that make TOKİCheck such a great tool for Turkish citizens evaluating their TOKİ housing options.
+First off, thank you for considering contributing to Sosyal Konut App!
+It's people like you that make Sosyal Konut App such a great tool for Turkish citizens evaluating their TOKİ housing options.

 ## 🌟 How Can I Contribute?